waltronix/smaep/README.rst

 smaep can be used as a command line calculator.
 But it is also possible to reuse a parsed expression with different sets of data.

+I use gitlab for CI, so have a look at https://gitlab.com/waltronix/smaep if you want to have a closer look at the build results and some sample calls.

 Usage
 -----